Brisbane Baylands development: 2018 election

 The Brisbane City Council certified the EIR in July 2018, selecting a modified version of DSP with a reduced 2,200 homes, and moved the approval of the Brisbane Baylands to the November 2018 general election.
 At the time, Brisbane Mayor Clarke Conway stated "It was always my hope we'd never put housing out there", a view echoed by several residents.
 On the other side, supporters of the development hoped the added residences would keep rents affordable.

 Measure JJ passed, amending the Brisbane General Plan to allow 1,800 to 2,200 residences and up to 7 million square feet of commercial development on the Brisbane Baylands.
 With the passage of Measure JJ, UPC can now submit a final development plan for city review.
 Although the General Plan has been amended according to Measure JJ, actual construction for Brisbane Baylands buildings could start as late as 2028, as more than four years would be required to develop and implement a required soil remediation plan before any basic infrastructure could be added.

+In 2018, Brisbane voters approved Measure JJ, amending the city's general plan to permit development of the site; as of 2026, a specific plan implementing the development remained under review by the city.